19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

 The Golden Comet chicken is a hybrid breed developed in the United States for high egg production.
-They begin laying eggs at 4–5 months old and can produce up to 250–300 eggs annually.
+They lay eggs at 4–5 months old and can produce up to 250–300 eggs annually.

 Golden Comets produce large, brown eggs with an average weight of 55–60 grams.
-These chickens are not known to be broody and have a friendly and docile temperament.
+These chickens are not typically broody and have a friendly, calm nature.

-They are reddish-brown flecked with some white feathers.
+They have reddish-brown feathers with some white flecks.
 Likewise, they are light or medium chickens, with a grown male weighing about 6 lbs and a hen 4 lbs.

 They have a short lifespan like Leghorns, i.e., around 4–5 years.
 The Golden Comets are one of the best egg-laying chicken breeds.